Inhomogeneous SSH models and the doubling of orthogonal polynomials: SSH model and doubling of Chebyshev polynomials

 Therefore, knowing the roots of $U_{N}$ in Eq.~\eqref{eq:roots-Un}, the eigenvalues are given by

+The eigenvector associated to the eigenvalue $x=0$ is known as a \textit{zero mode}, which is a fundamental feature of topological insulators \cite{asboth2016short,chiu2016classification}.
+In the standard SSH model with odd number of sites, the zero mode is localized at the right (resp. left) boundary of the chain for $\delta>0$ (resp. $\delta<0$).
+These two situations correspond to distinct topological phases of the model.
+For $\delta=0$, the model is instead critical, or gapless.

-It is important to emphasize that the parity of the number of sites plays a crucial role in obtainig analytical results.
-Indeed, when number of sites is equal to $2N$, the corresponding equation to determine the spectrum would be $Q_{2N}(x)=0.$ However the roots of this polynomial are not known explicitly in general.
+It is important to emphasize that the parity of the number of sites plays a crucial role in obtaining analytical results.
+Indeed, when the number of sites is even, equal to $2N$, the corresponding equation to determine the spectrum would be $Q_{2N}(x)=0.$ However the roots of this polynomial are not known explicitly in general.

 \begin{rmk} The construction of the sequence $(Q_n)_n$ can be seen as the doubling procedure introduced in \cite{MARCELLAN1997}.
 Indeed, let us introduce the sequence of polynomials $(V_n)_n$ defined by